 Markus breaks through his program right after Kara, with Leo showing up into his father’s studio one night to steal some of his paintings in favor of money.
 The consequences are far from positive then, with the android getting shot by the police and sent straight to the junkyard to permanently shut down.
-While he recovers from ‘injuries’ and escapes that horror land to move forward as a new living being, Carl’s physical conditions deteriorate due to the excessive amount of stress he experienced.
-Of course, assuming the old man survived the night.
+While he recovers from his ‘injuries’ and escapes that horror land to move forward as a new living being, Carl’s physical conditions deteriorate due to the excessive amount of stress he experienced if he survived the night.

-Markus will then find a secret hideout called Jericho by decrypting android clues in town, a secret place where his people can hide from the humans and their cruelty.
-Many of them appear to be partially broken or already on the verge of death.
+Markus will then seek Jericho, a secret hideout for androids, decrypting specific clues in town.
+Jericho’s a place where his people can hide from the humans and their cruelty, many of them appear to be partially broken or already on the verge of death.

 Just like Kara, Markus can die in a few different occasions and various parts of the story.
-If you get him killed before the revolution can take place, a side character will lead the group of Jericho instead resulting in a shortened plot with a good portion of choices removed.
+If he gets killed before the revolution can take place, a side character will lead the group of Jericho instead resulting in a shortened plot with a good portion of choices removed.
 This will invitably prevent the player from taking very important decisions that would shape the final outcome accordingly.

 Markus is a unique model as well and his route is also split in a path of light and one of darkness.
-The player will need to decide wether or not to lead the androids as a pacifist leader (which would reflect Carl’s teachings and life values), or to rely on violence answering fire with fire.
+The player will need to decide wether or not to lead the androids as a pacifist leader, or to rely on violence answering fire with fire.

 The Side Characters